Solid Waste and the Impact of the Tourism Industry in the East Asia Pacific Region

 While tourism brings revenue, investments, and employment opportunities to the region, it also brings waste.
 In 2011, the UNEP estimated a worldwide solid waste generation of 4.8 million tonnes just from international tourism, representing about 14% of the total municipal solid wastes generated during this year.
 In the EAP region, the biggest source of solid waste from hotels is organic waste (such as food waste), followed by dry recyclable waste.
 Importantly, single-use plastics used by the hospitality industry represent significant stress on the environment in the form of marine litter.
 According to a study by The Ocean Clean Up, out of the eight million metric tonnes of ocean waste added in the oceans each year, 88−95% of the global load into the sea comes from 10 rivers, and half of them are located in the East Asia Pacific region.

-It is also noteworthy that waste collection coverage in the EAP region averages about 71%, with highest rates in urban areas (about 77%) and only 45 % in rural communities.
-And as rural areas become increasingly popular among travellers seeking unique experiences, tourism can cause additional stress on the waste management infrastructures in these areas, where 46% of the waste produced is sent to unspecified landfills, and open dumping accounts for 18% of the discarded waste.
+It is also noteworthy that waste collection coverage in the EAP region averages about 71%, with the highest rates in urban areas (about 77%) and only 45 % in rural communities.
+And as rural areas become increasingly popular among travelers seeking unique experiences, tourism can cause additional stress on the waste management infrastructures in these areas, where 46% of the waste produced is sent to unspecified landfills, and open dumping accounts for 18% of the discarded waste.

 The Tourism and Hospitality Industries Have a Role to Play in Tackling the MSW Issue in the EAP Region and These are Some Potential Solutions

-When one takes into account the health problems arising because of poor hygiene; the environmental damages on water and on air quality, or the money needed to fix an open landfill which became a landslide, poor waste management becomes a cost for society.
-It is also true for hotels, restaurants and all businesses depending on tourism.
+When one takes into account the health problems arising because of poor hygiene; the environmental damages on water and on air quality, or the money needed to fix an open landfill that became a landslide, poor waste management becomes a cost for society.
+It is also true for hotels, restaurants, and all businesses depending on tourism.
 Even if it is hard to measure, the evidence collected together for the 2015 GWMO (the United Nations Environmental Program’s Global Waste Management Outlook) suggests that the global economic costs to society of inaction are 5–10 times greater than the financial costs of proper waste management.

 This “cost of inaction” also exists for the tourism sector, especially since the region relies on the attractiveness of its pristine beaches and virgin environment to fuel its development.
 There have been many examples of excessive waste and environmental damage harming the tourism industry, such as driving away guests, as was the case in Tangier, Morocco, in the late 1990s, and implementing emergency measures that need to be enforced to save touristic spots from irreversible damage, as was the case in Boracay, the Philippines, in April 2018.